Kosmorro/website/content/cli/download.md

 - [Docker image](#docker-image)
 - [Compile from sources](#compile-from-sources)

+If you want to generate a PDF file, you might want to look at its [dedicated documentation](@/cli/generate-pdf.md) too.

 ## Linux

 ### Arch Linux

-Kosmorro is available [on the AUR](https://aur.archlinux.org)!
+Kosmorro is available [on the AUR](https://aur.archlinux.org/packages/kosmorro)!
 To install it, use your favorite AUR helper:

 ```bash
 yay kosmorro